evkx/evkx.github.io/content/models/mercedes/eqb/EQB_250/_index.md

 ## Interior

-You can choose between different types of seats, seat materials, and interior styling.
 In addition, the model offers a traditional five-seat layout or an optional seven-seat layout.

 ### First row seats